 Lead Generation report

-For VM solutions, you can get a Lead Generation report that includes customers' information, such as email addresses, phone numbers, and so on.
+For VM solutions, you can get a Lead Generation report that includes customers' information, such as email addresses and phone numbers.
 You can choose to receive this report daily, weekly, biweekly, or monthly.

 If you want to collect this information, contact your Partner Engineer with the following information:

 For each solution, the fields that you want in your report.